Christmas

 Crèche Exhibit

 Join us for this prayerful way to celebrate the Feast of Epiphany and visit the stunning display of beautiful Nativity Sets from around the world!
-To display your Creche or volunteer to organize and set up, please contact Brenda.
+Sign up to display your Crèche or volunteer to organize and set up.
+Contact Brenda if you have questions.

 Give a Gift for Life this Christmas